Moons of Saturn: Mass distribution

-Saturn's satellite system is very lopsided: one moon, Titan, comprises more than 96% of the mass in orbit around the planet.
-The six other planemo (ellipsoidal) moons constitute roughly 4% of the mass.
+Saturn's satellite system is very lopsided: the largest moon, Titan, comprises 96% of the mass in orbit around the planet.
+The six other planemo (ellipsoidal) moons constitute 4% of the mass.
 These seven moons are large enough to have collapsed into a relaxed, ellipsoidal shape, though only one or two, Titan and possibly Rhea, are currently in hydrostatic equilibrium.
 The remaining small moons, together with the rings, comprise only 0.04% of the orbiting mass.
 (Note: The mass of the rings is about 0.40 times the mass of Mimas, whereas the combined mass of Janus, Hyperion and Phoebe—the most massive of the remaining moons—is about one-third.
 The total mass of the rings and small moons is around 5.5×10^19 kg.)